Illness & Conditions - Cancer - Treatment/Screening/Prevention

 In inflammatory breast cancer, cancer has spread to the skin of the breast and the breast looks red and swollen and feels warm.
 The redness and warmth occur because the cancer cells block the lymph vessels in the skin.
 The skin of the breast may also show the dimpled appearance called peau d'orange (like the skin of an orange).
 There may not be any lumps in the breast that can be felt.
 Inflammatory breast cancer may be stage IIIB, stage IIIC, or stage IV.

 Recurrent breast cancer is cancer that has recurred (come back) after it has been treated.
 The cancer may come back in the breast, in the chest wall, or in other parts of the body.

 Treatment Option Overview

-Even if the doctor removes all the cancer that can be seen at the time of the surgery, patients are also given chemotherapy after surgery to kill any cancer cells that are left in the area where the tumor was removed or that have spread to other parts of the body.
+Even if the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given radiation therapy, chemotherapy, or hormone therapy after surgery to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are two types of radiation therapy.
 External radiation therapy uses a machine outside the body to send radiation toward the cancer.
 Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
 The way the radiation therapy is given depends on the type and stage of the cancer being treated.